joeholley/tomolink/docs/userguide.md

 * `/updateRelationship`
 * `/deleteRelationship`

-The request JSON body has the following format:
+The request JSON body must have the following keys.
+Only **delta**'s value is an integer; the others are all strings:
 ```json
 {
     "uuidsource": "d7e86e48-f8b5-48de-ad22-13c944b1d437",